good-loop/doc/pages/Good-Loop-terminology.md

 - `appinstall`
 - `custom`

-We can’t enumerate all of these, but it’s useful to list common ones for reporting.
-Let’s also have a custom html field, separate from this, which can define actual html (so a cta can have e.g. custom wording).
+We can't enumerate all of these, but it's useful to list common ones for reporting.
+Let's also have a custom html field, separate from this, which can define actual html (so a cta can have e.g. custom wording).

 Using this...